convo-lang/convo-lang/docs/learn-convo-lang.md

 ## Library Functions
-Convo-lang defines a standard set of libraries for common coding needs.
+Convo-Lang defines a standard set of libraries for common coding needs.

 ### now()
 Returns the current date time as a timestamp. now uses Date.now() to get the current timestamp.